luarocks/luarocks-site/README.md

 Install [coffeescript](http://coffeescript.org/#installation).

-Install postgresql.
+Install PostgreSQL.
 Create a database for the project. (moonrocks)

 Install the latest version of [OpenResty][1].
 Configure with the `--with-http_postgres_module` and optionally `--with-luajit`.

-Check out repository.
+Check out this repository.

 Install the dependencies listed in
 <https://github.com/leafo/moonrocks-site/blob/master/package.rockspec>.